Sapoora/Parallel-Programing/CA_1/README.md

 4. **Development Environment**:
    - Compatible with **Windows** and **Linux** systems.
-   - Use any IDE or text editor that supports C/C++ (e.g., Visual Studio, CLion, Code::Blocks).
+   - Use any IDE or text editor that supports C/C++ (e.g., Visual Studio).

 5. **Execution Requirements**:
    - Implement both serial and parallel versions of the code.
-   - Generate a detailed report explaining:
    - The achieved **speedup** in parallel execution.
    - Justifications for chosen optimizations.

 ---

-### **Submission Requirements**

-1. **Code**:
-   - Fully functional implementations for all tasks.
-   - Include a serial and optimized parallel version of each.

-2. **Report**:
-   - Discuss your approach, results, and conclusions.
-   - Include speedup ratios, insights on performance, and lessons learned.

-3. **Environment**:
-   - Ensure your program compiles and runs on Linux or Windows.
-   - Clearly document the compilation and execution steps.

-4. **Collaboration**:
-   - If working in a group, include the names and IDs of all contributors.

 This project integrates theoretical knowledge with practical application, fostering a deeper understanding of parallel programming techniques while emphasizing performance optimization.